kessotolo/ConversationalCommerce/frontend/README.md

 - **Services**: Business logic and data access
 - **Components**: UI components specific to the module
 - **Utils**: Helper functions for the module
+- **API**: For modules that interact with backend APIs, API functions are placed in an `api/` subdirectory.
+For example, all onboarding-related API calls (startOnboarding, submitKYC, setDomain, inviteTeam, uploadKYCFile) are implemented in `src/modules/tenant/api/onboardingApi.ts`.
+Components and tests should import onboarding API functions from this module.
+This enables clean separation of concerns, testability, and strict adherence to module boundaries.

 ### Module Boundaries